jarsen/jarsen.github.io/_posts/2015-06-23-no-magic-json.md

 }
 {% endhighlight %}

 Here we've added a bunch of functions that let us get basic things like `String`, `Int`, and `Double` out of our `[String:AnyObject]` Pandora's Box.
 If we either find a nil or NSNull value, we know the key is bad.
-And if we find the wrong type object hidden behind the `AnyObject` we throw a `TypeMismatch` error.
+And if we find an unexpected type hidden behind the `AnyObject` we throw a `TypeMismatch` error.

 How does this look in practice?
 Let's try it on a simple `Person` model.